IberaSoft/vanilla-reactjs-project/README.md

   },
 ```

-So when i run npm run create from terminal it will run the webpack which will create the dist folder and our bundle file with index.html file.
+So when you run ***npm run create*** from terminal it will run the webpack which will create the dist folder and our bundle file with index.html file.

 It's hassle to run webpack every time.
-So you can start a webpack dev server. so it will start build your code as soon as you run it. modify your script in package.json with following
+So you can start a webpack dev server. so it will start build your code as soon as you run it.
+Modify your script in package.json with following:

 ```
 "scripts": {
+    "create": "webpack",
     "start": "webpack-dev-server --open"
   }
 ```